-Is the end to the trade war near for China and the US?
+Is the end to the trade war between China and the US near?

 The fact that President Trump – the chief architect of the current China policy – appears keen to strike a deal suggests that an end to the trade war is on the horizon, even if the road towards this destination remains full of potential potholes.
 The final contours of any deal and what concessions China might offer up remains uncertain, but the latter will almost certainly fall short of the sweeping structural changes that hawks in Washington and the foreign business community in China would like.